laluka-osk/skillarch/readme.md

 Example Workflow:

 1. Install Skillarch to the full
-1. Add your config changes in `~/.config/skillarch/tweaks.sh` like `sed -i 's#bg-0.jpg#nicebg.jpg#g' ~/.config/i3/config`
+1. Add your config changes in `~/.config/skillarch/tweaks.sh`
+  - Example: `sed -i 's#bg-0.jpg#nicebg.jpg#g' ~/.config/i3/config`
 1. ~ Do your daily work & hak ~
 1. One week later, you will run `ska-update`
-1. The git state will be `dirty` because of your in-place change, so `git stash` (save current state to a local tmp stack)
+1. The git state will be `dirty` because of your in-place change
+1. So `git stash` (save current state to a local tmp stack)
-1. Then run `ska-update` again, this will pull & install changes, including `make install-tweaks` that will run `~/.config/skillarch/tweaks.sh`
+1. Then run `ska-update` again, this will pull & install changes
+  - Including `make install-tweaks` that will run `~/.config/skillarch/tweaks.sh`
 1. Your state will be "dirty" again, but with the latest updates AND your custom config! 💎

 > Of course, things CAN and probably WILL break, it's arch in latest yo!\